tusen-ai/naive-ui/src/config-provider/demos/enUS/index.demo-entry.md

 # Config Provider

-Config Provider is used to set global theme, set global language and set namespace for components (detached parts).
+Config Provider is used to set global theme.vue, set global language.vue and set namespace.vue for components (detached parts).

 For more info about theming, see [Customizing Theme](../docs/customize-theme).